adham-omran/ir.clj/README.md

 | -h   | --help    |                  |
 | -g   | --gui     | Launches the GUI |

 ## Commands

+These are for the CLI mode

 | Command | Description                          |
 |---------|--------------------------------------|
 | add     | Begins adding mode to insert into db |
 | read    | Begins reading mode                  |

-## Examples

-...

-### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful

 ## Ideas

 A protocol defines an Element protocol with two methods
-- add, given kind-dependent input (e.g. link for a web element), add the element to the db
+- `add`: given kind-dependent input (e.g. link for a web element), add the element to the db
-- read, after querying the db for the next element to _read_, construct a record based on the kind of the element and the read method _reads_ the element in an appropriate way (e.g. open a web browser with a link, open a text box for a text kind)
+- `read`: Construct a record based on the kind of the element and the read method _reads_ the element in an appropriate way (e.g. open a web browser with a link, open a text box for a text kind).
+This will typically occur after querying the db for the next element to _read_,

 - I want to get to GUI as soon as possible.
 CLI is not appropriate for creating